Can I Eat Expired Cold Smoked Salmon?

 Can I eat Cold Smoked Salmon if it's been at room temperature for 2 hours?

-If Cold Smoked Salmon has been at room temperature for 2 hours, it's best to discard it to prevent foodborne illness.
+If Cold Smoked Salmon has been at room temperature for 2 hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria can multiply rapidly in the temperature danger zone (40°F - 140°F), which includes room temperature.

 How long after opening can I eat Cold Smoked Salmon?